restuhanputra/dotfiles/README.md

 ## About
 Hi there!
 Thanks for visiting!
 <br>
-This is my personal configuration for customization gnome and some applications too.
+This is my personal configuration for customization kde and some applications too.

 I hope you understand everything here. :wink: